-To add users (your colleagues) from Salesforce to Kerio Operator Call Center, follow these steps:
+This configuration adds users (your colleagues) from Salesforce to Kerio Operator Call Center.
+Added users can use Kerio Operator Call Center.

-Salesforce integration with Kerio Operator

 - 1. In Kerio Operator Call Center, click Manage Call Center Users. - 2.
-Click Add More Users. - 3.
-Leave the form as it is and click Find. - 4.
+Click Add More Users.

+- 3. Leave the form as it is and click Find. - 4.
 Select users and click Add to Call Center.